Serious Sam Collection

 What's the appeal of revisiting certain franchises years after their initial release?
 Is it just a sense of familiarity and nostalgia, or do these franchises still have something to offer to a new generation?

-- Platforms: Google Stadia
+- Platform: Google Stadia

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: Devolver Digital
+- Publisher: Devolver Digital